mk3-14159/devops-project/README.md

 | When testing the Docker build image (Dockerfile-py3-i386) on my local machine, it was taking too long to to build (over 15 minutes). | Utilize .dockerignore files to to exlude files from being sent on build and save time

-### 3. Setting up a Jenkins agent using terraform

-### 4. Setting up Terraform to deploy an EC2 instance to host our jenkins dev server
+### 3. Setting up GH Actins to deploy CI into EC2 instance using Terraform
   1. terraform init - initialize terraform based on your  configurations
   2. terraform plan - runs sanity check on the .tf script to make sure everything is G
   3. terraform apply -  applies the changes that will take place
   4. creating a vpc for a test server
-  5. use EOF to install all the dependencies for FlaskBB
+  5. use EOF to install all my index.htmk

-### Jenkins
-build trigger when changes are made [47 mins](https://www.youtube.com/watch?v=6YZvp2GwT0A)

-  - Install / Setup Master
-  - Setup up a cloud agent using docker
-  - Setting up a declarative pipeline (groovy)

-Challenges
-  1. In Jenkins pipelines, the stages of development are followed upstream eg. build -> test -> deliever.
-It means when tests fail deliver will default to a failed build

-Solution
-  2.
+  6. Write Terraform.yml to automate the CI pipeline

 | Challenges | Solution |
 | :---       | :---     |
-|  In Jenkins pipelines, the stages of development are followed upstream eg. build -> test -> deliever.
-It means when tests fail deliver will default to a failed build | Debug the pipelines from levels, make sure the lower levels build before debugging the delivery stage

-### Ansible

-### Github Actions
+| While I manage to deploy to EC2 Using Terraform with my AWS credentials hardcoded in main.tf, I could not do it through GH actions as it always gets stuck on the terraform apply step | I think the reason why GH Actions did not pass is due to a missed security verification step? eg. Terraform Cloud, AWS or github security